Category Archives: Greek Royals

 Embed from Getty Images

-In September 1933, Marina made a trip to London with her sister Olga and Olga’s husband Prince Paul of Yugoslavia.
+In September 1933, Marina traveled to London with her sister Olga and Olga’s husband Prince Paul of Yugoslavia.
 Both Marina and George attended a luncheon at Claridge’s Hotel.
 The two were second cousins as they were both great-grandchildren of King Christian IX of Denmark.
 They had met many times before but at the luncheon, they each paid more attention to the other.
 George’s eldest brother encouraged him to court Marina.

 The Wedding Site